DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: There are 11 Metro stops in Arlington along the Blue, Orange, Silver, and Yellow Lines.

 Formerly the southwest portion of the District of Columbia, Arlington is actually an unincorporated city that makes up all of Arlington County.
-Home to the Pentagon and Reagan National Airport, Arlington offers a lot of convenience, starting with the Rosslyn area located just across the Potomac River off Francis Scott Key Bridge from Georgetown.
+Home to the Pentagon and Reagan National Airport, Arlington offers a lot of convenience, starting with the Rosslyn area located just across the Potomac River from Georgetown.
 From there, Arlington spans out into nearly 60 distinct neighborhoods.

-Arlington neighborhoods range from idyllic but pricey Old Glebe in the northwest corner to the more affordable but up-and-coming Shirlington in the southeast corner.
+Arlington neighborhoods, like DC neighborhoods, are diverse — from idyllic but pricey Old Glebe in the northwest corner to the more affordable but up-and-coming Shirlington in the southeast corner.
 There’s also a broad mix of housing types, ranging from Rosslyn’s high-rise condominiums and apartment buildings to colonial-style, single-family homes and townhouses in neighborhoods like Ashton Heights and Columbia Pike.

 Map of Fairfax County, Virginia